Introducing an innovative approach to spinal decompression and fusion.

-A privately-held medical device company developing minimally disruptive solutions addressing the $1 billion worldwide cervical spine market.
-Commercializing the DTRAX platform of minimally disruptive posterior cervical implants and instruments to treat cervical degenerative disc disease through indirect decompression, stabilization and fusion.
+A privately-held medical device company developing innovative solutions addressing the $1 billion worldwide cervical spine market.
+The company's focus is on commercializing the DTRAX platform of tissue-sparing cervical implants and instruments to treat cervical degenerative disc disease through indirect decompression, stabilization and fusion.

 David Cash (Principal, Stanmore Medical Investments)